 It is designed for students with little or no experience with US culture.
-Programming is not relevant to students who went to high school in the U.S. or Canada, or who have 2 or more years experience with U.S. culture.
+Programming is not relevant to students who went to high school in the U.S. or Canada, or who have 2 or more years experience with U.S. culture, or who lived at Oxy spring 2021.
 Students must register for this program by the deadline.